groonga/groonga/doc/source/install/cmake_options.rst

 This section describes important CMake options.

-To get more details about installing Groonga from the source on a specific environment by ``cmake``, find the document for the specific environment from :doc:`/install`.
+To get more details about installing Groonga from the source by CMake on a specific environment, find the document for the specific environment from :doc:`/install`.

 ``-G GENERATOR``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^